ballerina-attic/docs-ballerina-vscode-extension/en/docs/get-started/open-packages.md

 or
 - From VS Code, click **File > Open Folder ...** menu item

-## Opening multiple Ballerina Packages
+## Opening multiple Ballerina packages

 Once you have one Ballerina Package opened in the VS Code Editor, you can add other related packages to same workspace.